 Apart from having an ambivalent relationship with her mother, Eleanor also has an ambivalent relationship to Hill House.
 Hill House acts as one of the characters in the story; even when being referred to, either by the narrator or the characters, it is almost always capitalized, a "House", as if it were its name.
-Some characters, like Eleanor and Dr. Montague, feel a sense of respect towards the house, being hesitant to actually refer to it by its name: "He does not name it, Eleanor noticed."40 The others, including Theodora, are not afraid (or at least pretending not to be afraid) to call the house by its name: "Her insistence on naming Hill House troubled Eleanor.
-It's as though she were saying it deliberately...telling the house is also personified in many instances, giving off the impression that it is alive, watching their every move; there are often descriptions of its face, of its eyes:
+Some characters, like Eleanor and Dr. Montague, feel a sense of respect towards the house, being hesitant to actually refer to it by its name: "He does not name it, Eleanor noticed."
+The others, including Theodora, are not afraid (or at least pretending not to be afraid) to call the house by its name: "Her insistence on naming Hill House troubled Eleanor.
+It's as though she were saying it deliberately...telling the house she knows its name, calling the house to tell it where we are; is it bravado?"
+The house is also personified in many instances, giving off the impression that it is alive, watching their every move; there are often descriptions of its face, of its eyes: